 The new-window command creates the window at the next unused index unless you target a specific slot, and -n gives it a predictable label instead of leaving the name to the default shell or running command.
 When you are already attached to the session, the default shortcut Ctrl+b then c runs the same action in the current session.

 Printing the result with -P confirms which session and window index tmux created, and list-windows shows whether the new window became current.
-If your configuration changes base-index from the default 0, the same workflow still works but the first window number starts at your configured base instead.
+The target session must already exist, and if your configuration changes base-index from the default 0, the same workflow still works but the first window number starts at your configured base instead.

 Steps to create a window in tmux: